prabhat1707/AndroidCommonUtils/README.md

 ## How to Use FlagView Util

-Add the following to your XML design to show the otpview
+Add the following to your XML design to show the FlagView

 ````
 <com.androidutillibrary.phonenumberiutil.FlagView